 The term “narcissism” is commonly used in reference to self-centered or selfish people.
 In psychological terms, however, narcissism is more than just being full of yourself.

 Narcissistic personality disorder, or NPD, is characterized by a life-long lack of empathy and pattern of exaggerated self-importance.
 For many people with this disorder, it is impossible to accept fault in any way, and they are always the victim.
 Typically, narcissists fall on a spectrum.
-Some are more extreme than others.
+Some types of narcissism are more extreme than others.
 Those lower on the spectrum may simply display narcissist characteristics but may not be considered to have NPD.
 In addition, most narcissists don’t believe there is anything wrong with them and don’t believe they are a narcissist.
-The result is that most will never change their behaviors.
+The result is that most narcissists will never change their behaviors.

 All narcissists are similar when it comes to feelings of self-importance and a general lack of empathy.
 However, people with NPD can vary drastically in outward appearance and demeanor.
-As a result, there are two different types of narcissists: overt and covert.
+As a result, there are two different types of narcissism: overt and covert.